PritishC/PritishC.github.io.OLD/_posts/2021-12-12-semester-review.md

 CS777: MS R&D
 -------------

 Not really a "course", but graded like one.
 Also a core course with greater credits.
 You're supposed to pick an advisor in your stream and work with them on a research problem.
-I picked [Prof. Abir De](https://abir-de.github.io/) as I'm interested in graph mining, graph ML and network science.
+I went with [Prof. Abir De](https://abir-de.github.io/) as I'm interested in graph mining, graph ML and network science.
 As part of the problems we explored in information diffusion, we also collaborated with a prof from another IIT - "we" meaning me, our prof and a senior undergraduate.

 I felt completely out of my depth for the first half of the semester and I guess that's normal for a rookie like me.
 I tried to gather background knowledge (for e.g., Jure Leskovec's CS224W) with enthusiasm but initially it didn't stick as much because I was very new.
-I suppose there's no shame in admitting that I had no idea what the hell was going on once we entered ML territory in the beginning.
-But with time, and some help from the senior undergrad (to whom I am heavily indebted), things began to make sense.
+With time and work (and collaborating with the undergrad), things began to make much more sense.

 Final deliverables included a report and a presentation (atleast in my case).
 The presentation was graded by an external professor chosen by the advisor.
 Make sure that you know what you're talking about in sufficient depth and can answer follow-up questions.
 The external professor was satisfied with my answers.